TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 Nice things about this:

-* The standard library, every Rust library I've ever seen and my own application code is always using the same [`Result` type](https://doc.rust-lang.org/std/result/enum.Result.html), which keeps things pretty compatible.
+* The standard library, every Rust library I've ever seen and my own application code is always using the same [`Result`](https://doc.rust-lang.org/std/result/enum.Result.html) type, which keeps things pretty compatible.
-* [The `?` operator](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html) makes the error handling visible but succinct.
+* [The `?` operator](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html) makes fallible functions visible but keeps it succinct.
   It also automatically converts error types where possible, which reduces the need for manual type conversion.
-* The error type I'm using here from the [library `anyhow`](https://docs.rs/anyhow/*/anyhow/index.html) supports [a `.context` method](https://docs.rs/anyhow/*/anyhow/trait.Context.html), which makes otherwise unhelpful low-level errors usable.
+* The error type I'm using here from the library [`anyhow`](https://docs.rs/anyhow/*/anyhow/index.html) supports a [`.context`](https://docs.rs/anyhow/*/anyhow/trait.Context.html) method, which gives otherwise unhelpful low-level errors the necessary context.
-  This is usually done in Exception-based languages by catching, wrapping and rethrowing exceptions, but this looks a lot more pleasant.
+  This is usually done in exception-based languages by catching, wrapping and rethrowing, but this looks a lot more pleasant.

 Not so nice things about this: